 “Oh.
 Yes.
 Of course.”

-Forming a gun with his freed right hand, Andrew clicks an invisible trigger at the back of the Refrigerator’s Man’s head with a not-so-playful wink.
+Forming a gun with his left hand, Andrew clicks an invisible trigger at the back of the Refrigerator’s Man’s head with a not-so-playful wink.

 See you soon.